Identity documents in Iran: Postal code in Iran

-Postal code is used to identify places.
+Postal codes are used to identify specific locations.
 In Iran, the postal code is a 10-digit number, the first 5 digits representing the departure code (characteristic of the destination city) and the second 5 digits representing the distribution code (location characteristic of the destination).
 Its main use is to send letters or postal packages sent by the Iran Post Company.
 There are currently about 52 million different postcodes in Iran.

 Postal code in Iran is issued by the General Geographical and Spatial Administration of the country under the supervision of the National Post Company.

 The plan to allocate and use the 10-digit postal code was included in the agenda of the Government and the Islamic Consultative Assembly of Iran in 1991.
 Therefore, during a 5-year period, from 1991 to 1996, they began to collect statistics and informations, and in 1997, they announced 10-digit postal codes for all Iranian places and households.